sjbrown/misc_work/deckahedron/mod_combat.md

 When you are instructed to lose a Stamina point:

- * flip cards in your Deckahedron until you find a card with a Stamina symbol
+ * reveal cards in your Deckahedron until you find a card with a Stamina symbol
- * stop flipping and put that card aside, face-up in your *Exhaustion pile*
+ * put that card aside, face-up in your *Exhaustion pile*
- * the other flipped over cards go into your *discard pile*
+ * the other revealed cards go into your *discard pile*

 (You can put an Exhaustion token on top of the *Exhaustion pile* to distinguish it from your *discard pile*)